Introduction

 With an IQ feed subscription, one should notice the following differences in this setup window :

-• On the bottom right corner, it includes a "Broker Symbol" input box.
-Indeed, during the configuration phase, if an IQ feed user has opted to execute orders through one of the supported order execution systems (Rithmic, CQG, Interactive Brokers), the corresponding Broker symbol must be manually entered in this setup window (or by modifying directly the content of the "Broker Symbol" column on any QuotePage).
-The selected brokerage destination will always show up in the window title banner.
+- On the bottom right corner, it includes a "Broker Symbol" input box.
+During the configuration phase, if an IQ feed user has opted to execute orders through one of the supported order execution systems (Rithmic or CQG), the corresponding Broker symbol must be manually entered in this setup window (or by modifying directly the content of the "Broker Symbol" column on any QuotePage).
+The selected brokerage destination will always show up in the window title banner, which will highlight the Active/Inactive connection status of both datafeed

-Note: If you use @ESU25 as DTN symbol on a chart, you will get effectively all quotes corresponding to that contract (with, in fact, very low volumes prior to June 2025).
-The vast majority of IQ feed user will directly use the @ES# continuous contract symbol as the primary instrument through all your charts and quotepages.
-This way, at the DTN rollover date (ie, whenever the continuous contract starts reflecting the new front month contract), other than doing a full data download, you only have to update the broker symbol according to their broker nomenclature.
+Note: If you use @ESH25 as DTN symbol on a chart (instead of @ES#), you display effectively all the transactions corresponding to that contract (with, in fact, very low volumes prior to Sept.
+2025).
+The vast majority of IQ feed users will directly use the @ES# continuous contract symbol as the primary instrument through all their charts and quotepages.
+This way, other than doing a full data download, at the DTN rollover date, their rollover procedure will mainly consist of updating the broker symbol (associated with @ES#).

 While there is no reason to change some of the fundamental future contract specifications (format, currency, exchange, expiration date, etc), we discuss below the other instrument settings, that may be of interest when running Investor/RT on a daily basis, ie the full and day sessions hours settings, the intraday monitoring status and the historical data retention settings.